We received inquiry and someone will shortly be in contact with you.

 Only 10 km far away from the old town of Kotor, in the middle of the Bay of Kotor, is the town of Perast with its two islands St. George and Lady of the Rock, with small churches on them.
 The handmade island Lady of the Rock represents power and trust in God who gave hope and strength to generations of sailors, navigators, and captains who raised from Perast and Kotor and who guarded the Bay of Kotor against the enemies.

-This is a tour of stories, where guests will be taken to the past so they can imagine a miraculous way of survival for generations of Bokelians trying to maintain a balance between the numerous empires and superpower countries that wanted to take Kotor for themselves.
-Despite its turbulent history Kotor and Boka Bay joined Montenegro and became its one the most beautiful and the proudest part.
+This tour is full of stories, where guests will be taken into the past to be able to imagine a miraculous way of survival generations of Bokelians trying to maintain a balance between the numerous empires and superpower countries that wanted to take Kotor for themselves.
+Despite their turbulent history Kotor and Boka Bay joined Montenegro and became its one the most beautiful and the proudest part.

-The tour is very informative and easy-going, with more than enough time for visiting both places by excursion of a 7- hours and we warmly recommend it.
+The tour is very informative and easy-going, with more than enough time for visiting both places by 7- hours excursion and we warmly recommend it to everyone.

 Type of the tour: sightseeing and city tour